minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 // as discussed in @hypo-2, the
 // differences in pro-environmental and anti-environmental contributions is large
 // and thus the perceived effectivity of contributions in securing votes is
-// similarly distroted.
+// similarly distorted.
 More importantly, the environmental contributions prove to
-// be targeted torwards Democratic representatives,
+// be targeted towards Democratic representatives,

 // possibly due to the fact that the pro-environmental funds are limited in the
 // first place, and thus the contributions should be more effective, rather than